matand10/matand10/README.md

 ## 🚀 About Me

 Hi, I'm Matan.
 A Full-stack / Frontend Developer.
-Working currently as Frontend engineer at [Manteca.AI](https://www.manteca.ai/) in part-time job.
+Working currently as Frontend engineer at [Ivory-Software](https://www.ivory-sw.com/).
-I'm looking for full-time job as frontend engineer.
-I own high service consciousness, highly motivated and ability to work in a team!